Starlight Investments Continues Its UK Expansion With Acquisition Of Second Major Build-To-Rent Community In Leeds

 Continue Reading

-Starlight Investments has announced the further expansion of its UK portfolio through the acquisition of a 300-suite build-to-rent community under development in Leeds.
+Starlight Investments has announced the further expansion of its UK portfolio through the acquisition of a 300-suite build-to-rent community under development in Leeds, UK.
+(CNW Group/Starlight Investments)

 Currently under construction, the two-tower BTR development will feature 10- and 17-storey residences with a mix of one-, two- and three-bedroom apartments and 63 underground parking spaces.
 Upon completion, the highly amenitized community will include a state-of-the-art gym, a cinema and two rooftop terraces.
 The property's design also incorporates numerous sustainability elements.